Embed This Data

 - FDI Inflow:

-Endemic corruption continues to limit Haiti’s political and economic development.
-Smuggling is a major problem.
-The judicial system is underfunded, inefficient, corrupt, and burdened by a large backlog of cases, outdated legal codes, and poor facilities.
-Most commercial disputes are settled out of court if at all.
-There is no comprehensive civil registry.
-Bona fide and undisputed property titles are virtually nonexistent.
+President Michel Martelly, whose closest aides had criminal histories, further weakened Haiti’s already fragmented institutions.
+Haiti is a major narco-trafficking transshipment point.
+The dysfunctional judicial system is underfunded, inefficient, corrupt, and burdened by a large backlog of cases, outdated legal codes, and poor facilities.
+There is no comprehensive civil registry, and clear titles to property are virtually nonexistent.

-The average tariff rate for Haiti is 7.3 percent.
-Civil unrest has been a deterrent to foreign investment, and investment in some sectors of the economy is subject to government screening.
-The underdeveloped financial sector does not provide adequate support for the private sector.
+Haiti’s average tariff rate is 6.5 percent.
+Foreign and domestic investors are treated equally under the law.
+In most cases, foreign investors can maintain up to 100 percent equity and freely remit profits.
+The small financial sector remains underdeveloped and does not provide adequate support for the private sector.
 Most financial transactions are handled informally, and credit for new business ventures remains severely constrained.